Cleaning the mass air flow sensor on your 3.3L, 3.8L (and some select 3.1L with a MAF sensor) is not hard at all.

-Before replacing the MAF Sensor, it should always be checked to see if it's dirty and if it is... it should be cleaned first, since this may solve the problem.
+Before replacing the MAF sensor, you should check it to see if it's dirty and if it is, clean it before replacing it (since this may solve the problem).

-Tip 2: It's very important the you do not use Carburetor Spray Cleaner or Brake Cleaner.
-Both of these are very harsh solvents and can damage the inner circuitry of the MAF Sensor.
-If the MAF wasn't BAD to begin with... it will be -if you use these two solvents (this I can vouch for from personal experience too)
+TIP 2: It's very important the you do not use carburetor spray cleaner or brake cleaner.
+Both of these are very harsh solvents and can damage the inner circuitry of the MAF sensor.
+If the MAF sensor wasn't bad to begin with, it will be -if you use these two solvents (this I can vouch for from personal experience too)

-You don't have to use a dedicated MAF Sensor cleaner since the CRC MAF Sensor Cleaner suffers from being a tad too expensive (but it beats using something unapproved and frying the MAF Sensor) and so on occasion, I have also used a regular Electronics Spray Cleaner (also called a Computer Duster spray) from my local Radio Shack or Fry's Electronics store with the same success.
+You don't have to use a dedicated MAF sensor cleaner since the CRC MAF sensor cleaner suffers from being a tad too expensive (but it beats using something unapproved and frying the MAF sensor) and so on occasion, I have also used a regular electronic spray cleaner (also called a computer duster spray) from my local Radio Shack or Fry's Electronics store with the same success.

 OK, let's turn the page and get this show on the road.